signalfx/signalfx-agent/deployments/ansible/README.md

-# SignalFx Agent Ansible Playbook
+# SignalFx Agent Ansible Role

-This is a Ansible playbook that will install and configure the SignalFx Agent.
+This is a Ansible playbook contains `signalfx-agent` role that will install and configure the SignalFx Agent.
 To use it, simply include the role `signalfx-agent` in your play or run the playbook by passing the inventory.
 That playbook defines the following parameters: